flutter/website/src/content/tools/devtools/memory.md

 ---
-title: Using the Memory view
+title: Use the Memory view
 description: Learn how to use the DevTools memory view.
 ---